Susko3/obs-youtube-live-qa/README.md

 # How to use

 1. Install [OBS](https://obsproject.com/)
-2. Download this repository by clicking the green `Code` button, and then `Download ZIP`
+2. Download a zip file of this repository from the `Releases` section on the right side of the page
-3. Extract the downloaded `.zip`
+3. Extract the downloaded zip file
 4. Follow the steps below for the CSS theme and the script

 ## CSS theme

-1. In the extracted `.zip`, right click on `youtube-live-qa.css` and select `Edit`
+1. In the extracted zip file, right click on `youtube-live-qa.css` and select `Edit`
 2. Select all and copy the CSS
 3. In OBS, create a new `Browser` source
 4. Set it up with the following recommended defaults: